ryogrid/nostrp2p/README.md

   - Data structure of event data is almost same
   - Key pair format and signing method are same
   - Specification like kind number is same if it is for same functionality (at least for now)
+  - Functionality realization led by Clients
+    - (flexibility may be low compared with normal Nostr...)

 ## Build
 ```bash